Neighbouring China was the biggest foreign investor, most of which will be invested in power projects.

 Under the 2008 constitution, 25% of seats were reserved for the military.

-under which the polls were held and condemned the elections as a sham.
+Opposition groups and Western nations have criticised laws under which the polls were held and condemned the elections as a sham.

-League for Democracy led by Nobel Peace Prize-winner Aung San Suu Kyi -
+The party that won Burma's elections in 1990 - the National League for Democracy led by Nobel Peace Prize-winner Aung San Suu Kyi - is not represented in parliament.

 The new president, Thein Sein, is a retired general, former prime minister and seen as loyal to junta leader Gen Than Shwe.